Rhoda: Guest stars

 Actors featured in guest-starring roles on Rhoda include Robert Alda, René Auberjonois, Frank Converse, Norman Fell, Jack Gilford, Ruth Gordon, Eileen Heckart, Howard Hesseman, Judd Hirsch, Anne Jackson, Linda Lavin, Tim Matheson, Melanie Mayron, John Ritter, Doris Roberts, David Ogden Stiers, Jerry Stiller, Joan Van Ark, Vivian Vance, and Henry Winkler.

 Some, like Heckart and Vance, were well-known performers, while the appearance of others, like Mayron and Hesseman, preceded their own shows or roles that brought them to prominence.

 Syndication

 In 1979, Rhoda began airing in syndication to local stations, and was originally syndicated by Victory Television from 1979 to 1987.
 From 1981 to 1988, reruns of the show aired on WGN-TV in Chicago.
 In 1990, reruns of Rhoda aired on Ha!.
 In 1996, Nick at Nite began airing reruns of Rhoda.

-On July 8, 2013, Rhoda began airing on MeTV at 9:30PM Eastern Time.
+On July 8, 2013, Rhoda began airing on MeTV until it was removed in 2018.
+On March 27, 2023, Rhoda began airing on sister network Catchy Comedy until it was removed on May 23, 2025.

 In Italy, it aired on Rai 2 in 1982.

 In the UK, it aired sporadically & in a late night, weekday slot on BBC1.